fahadali323/BankApp/public_html/Project/Proposal.md

 - Milestone 4
   - [x] \(08/1/2021 of completion) User can set their profile to be public or private (will need another column in Users table)
     -  https://github.com/fahadali323/IT202-450/pull/93 <br> ![image](https://user-images.githubusercontent.com/106360996/182277665-cc7ae63f-54f1-4e23-81c2-946262b06652.png)
-  - [ ] \(mm/dd/yyyy of completion) Create a table for System Properties
+  - [x] \(08/02/2022 of completion) Create a table for System Properties
     -  Link to related .md file: [Link Name](link url)
-  - [ ] \(mm/dd/yyyy of completion) Alter the Accounts table to include a timestamp for last_apy_calc, default to current_timestamp, and a boolean for is_active default to true
+  - [x] \(08/02/2022 of completion) Alter the Accounts table to include a timestamp for last_apy_calc, default to current_timestamp, and a boolean for is_active default to true
     -  Link to related .md file: [Link Name](link url)
   - [ ] \(mm/dd/yyyy of completion) User will be able open a savings account
     -  Link to related .md file: [Link Name](link url)